oidentd can forward Ident queries to the host they were intended for, provided that this host is connecting through the machine oidentd is running on.

 113 is used.

-All machines you wish to forward requests to must be running an ident server
+All machines that need to receive forwarded queries must be running an Ident

-capable of handling forwarded requests, such as oidentd with the
+server capable of handling these queries, such as oidentd with the

 oidentd -P 10.0.0.1

 10.0.0.1 to forward queries to the current oidentd instance.